History Class: It’s About the People, Not the Dates

 I share some of my photographs of this with my students partly to indulge my own fascination, but I also have an agenda: the intersection of history and biography.
 Because students should know that a pampered, weakling, asthmatic young boy would grow up to be president of the United States.
 Because Roosevelt was a reader, and reading matters.
 Because Roosevelt’s love of the outdoors led him to protect wilderness areas, and wilderness matters.

-Telling people’s stories helps bring history alive
+Telling people’s stories helps bring history alive for us

 I also share this to remind my students that famous people had mothers and fathers and childhoods.
 Offering a few stories about people’s past lives keeps things “real.”
 We are not just teaching them mythologies and romance and pageantry.
 History is complicated and messy and the actors are real people with real problems.